SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSForeignSystemAgent/SaveDeviceByIdentifier.md

 ﻿---
 uid: crmscript_ref_NSForeignSystemAgent_SaveDeviceByIdentifier
-title: ForeignDevice SaveDeviceByIdentifier(String applicationName, String deviceName, String deviceIdentifier, ForeignDevice foreignDevice)
+title: NSForeignDevice SaveDeviceByIdentifier(String applicationName, String deviceName, String deviceIdentifier, NSForeignDevice foreignDevice)
 intellisense: NSForeignSystemAgent.SaveDeviceByIdentifier
 keywords: NSForeignSystemAgent, SaveDeviceByIdentifier
 so.topic: reference
 ---

-Updates a ForeignDevice with deviceName that belongs to the application with applicationName.
+Updates a NSForeignDevice with deviceName that belongs to the application with applicationName.

 **Parameters:**
  - **applicationName** The name of the foreign application.